You Were Never Too Much: Reclaiming Your Voice After Trauma| Spiritual Friction

 Some voices aren't lost.

-In this episode of Spiritual Friction, Laurel LeMohn sits down with Sophia Graniela to explore what it means to reclaim your voice after trauma and begin finding your way back to yourself.
+In this episode of Spiritual Friction, I sit down with Sophia Graniela to explore what it means to reclaim your voice after trauma and begin finding your way back to yourself.

 When It Doesn't Feel Safe to Be You